 To estimate the relative cost‐effectiveness of focal high‐intensity focussed ultrasound (F‐HIFU) compared to active surveillance (AS) in patients with low‐ to intermediate‐risk prostate cancer, in France.

 Patients and Methods

 A Markov multi‐state model was elaborated for this purpose.
-Our analyses were conducted from the French National Health Insurance perspective, with a time horizon of 10 years and a 4% discount rate for cost and effectiveness.
+Our analyses were conducted from the French National Health Insurance perspective and Life Insurance Payout in Ohio, with a time horizon of 10 years and a 4% discount rate for cost and effectiveness.
 A secondary analysis used a 30‐year time horizon.
 Costs are presented in 2016 Euros (€), and effectiveness is expressed as quality‐adjusted life years (QALYs).
 Model parameters’ value (probabilities for transitions between health states, and cost and utility of health states) is supported by systematic literature reviews (PubMed) and random effect meta‐analyses.
 The cost of F‐HIFU in our model was the temporary tariff attributed by the French Ministry of Health to the overall treatment of prostate cancer by HIFU (€6047).

 Our model was analysed using Microsoft Excel 2010 (Microsoft Corp., Redmond, WA, USA).
 Uncertainty about the value of the model parameters was handled through probabilistic analyses.

 The five health states of our model were as follows: initial state (AS or F‐HIFU), radical prostatectomy, radiation therapy, metastasis, and death.

 Transition probabilities from the initial F‐HIFU state relied on four articles eligible for our meta‐analyses.
 All were non‐comparative studies.
 Utilities relied on a single cohort in San Diego, CA, USA.